 2.37 This Authority is established under Section 18 of the Anti-Money Laundering Act- as a body corporate with perpetual succession and which can sue and be sued in its corporate name with capacity to do all acts and things as a body corporate may lawfully do.
 The law provides to the effect that the FIA shall be 'independent in the performance of its functions and shall not be subjected to the direction, instruction or control of any person or Authority.'
-Yet, this same independence is from the FATF Recommendation 26 hat provides for the establishment of Financial Intelligence Units (FIUs) assisting police investigations demanding (and as permitted, requesting), analysis and dissemination of STR and other information regarding potential money on a timely basis to the financial idministrative and law enforcement information that it requires to properly analysis of STRs [suspicious transaction reports, also known as Suspicious Activity policy Guidelines.'
+Yet, this same independence is from the FATF Recommendation 26 hat provides for the establishment of Financial Intelligence Units (FIUs) assisting police investigations demanding (and as permitted, requesting), analysis and dissemination of STR and other information regarding potential money on a timely basis to the financial idministrative and law enforcement information that it requires to properly analysis of STRs [suspicious transaction reports, also known as Suspicious Activity eroded when the law provides that the 'Minister may give the Authority policy Guidelines.'
 The Financial Intelligence Authority (herein after FIA) focuses on largely five aspects which include the enforcement of annual compliance reports for entities and accountable persons supposed to file these as provided for under Regulation 45(1) of the Anti-Money Laundering Regulations, 2015.